 The single biggest predictor of AI output quality is the quality of the context you provide.
 Professionals who give AI detailed context — who the audience is, what has already been tried, what constraints apply, what success looks like — consistently get dramatically better results than those who ask generic questions.

 Develop the habit of spending 60 seconds writing a thorough context statement before any significant AI task.
-Include: what you are trying to accomplish, relevant background information, any constraints or preferences, and the format you need the output in.
+Include: what you are trying to accomplish, relevant background information, constraints or preferences, and the format you need.
 This upfront investment pays off in dramatically higher-quality first drafts that require minimal editing.
+This habit is the foundation of effective AI prompt engineering for business.

 2. Using AI as a Thinking Partner, Not Just a Writer